mvs-develop/dev.bitshares.works/docs/bts_guide/migration/migrating_bitshares20.rst

   easily, we understand that some users mainly prefer to use the frontend not bothering about the blockchain.

 * **Referral Program**:
   PayPal and Dwolla showed the success of referral programs, a program that could easily and cheaper be implemented in a decentralized software protocol.
 Hence we took our chance and implemented a blockchain based referral program.
 From every transaction fee, paid by a customer you referred, you will get a fraction.
-Of course, this fraction can be tuned by BTS Holders!
+Of course, this fraction can be tuned by DNA Holders!
 Read more about the `referral program <https://bitshares.org/technology/referral-rewards-program>`_.

 * **Recurring & Scheduled Payments**:
   We wanted to offer a way to have our rent payed automatically.
 So we implemented it in the blockchain.
 In DNA 2.0, participants are capable of allowing others to withdraw funds from your account.
 Of course, you can define a daily/weekly or monthly limit.
 Read more about `recurring and scheduled payments <https://bitshares.org/technology/recurring-scheduled-payments>`_.

 * **Additional Privatized BitAssets**:
-  In contrast to Market Pegged Assets (also known as BitAssets) that have a price feed published by witnesses that have approval of BTS Holders, a *privatized* bitasset allows to create market pegged assets that have an individual set of price feed publishers that do not need BTS Holders' approval.
+  In contrast to Market Pegged Assets (also known as BitAssets) that have a price feed published by witnesses that have approval of DNA Holders, a *privatized* bitasset allows to create market pegged assets that have an individual set of price feed publishers that do not need DNA Holders' approval.
 Hence, everyone can create a privatized bitAsset to track an individual value, such as indices, or binary predictions.

 |